PoisotLab/ms_svd_imputation/manuscript.md

 |**[0, $\frac{1}{3}$, $\frac{1}{3}$, $\frac{1}{3}$]**|3|3|1|4|2|
 |**[0, 1, 0, 0]**|3|3|1|3|3|
 |**[0, 0, 1, 0]**|3|3|1|4|3|
-[Table 3: Number of novel hosts for betacoronaviruses correctly predicted by the model using linear filtering for the attribution of initial values]

 From the results presented in Table 3, it is possible to see that when using linear filtering for the assignment of initial values, the choice of the $\alpha$ parameters does not impact the accuracy of the predictions for the first three rank.
 The fourth and fifth rank then showed a variation per $\alpha$ values.
 The highest scoring interactions for every combinations was then examined and the variation of its value before and after the imputation has been calculated.
 This variation appeared to not be influenced by the $\alpha$ parameters, but only by the rank used.
 The variation calculated increased as the rank got higher.
 The results obtained are presented in Table 4.

+Table 4: Variation of the value pre and post imputation for the highest scoring interaction at every rank
 | Rank 1 | Rank 2 | Rank 3 | Rank 4 | Rank 5 |
 |:--------:|:--------:|:--------:|:--------:|:--------:|
 |0.536|0.765|0.700|0.990|1.261|
-[Table 4: Variation of the value pre and post imputation for the highest scoring interaction at every rank]

 # Conclusion and future work